hitesh-dasturia/hospital-spring-project/README.md

-# hospital-spring-project
+# hospital-spring-backend-project
-it contain both frontend and backend .
+it contain backend of hospital project .